Frequently Asked Questions

 We would recommend checking your cue every 6 months for the look and feel of the wood and keep it up the maintenance.

-These times are way below the industry standard which you’ll see if checking other manufactuers.
+These times are way below the industry standard which you’ll see if checking other manufacturers.

 The only way to check a cue is like a gun barrel when sighting and look along the cue with one eye shut.